 Step 1: Gathering The Items For Tea Staining

-Tea staining is a fantastic technique to add a vintage touch to your DIY Christmas stockings.
-Here’s a step-by-step guide on how to tea stain the fabric pieces:
+Tea staining is a fantastic technique and a great way to add a vintage touch to your handmade stockings.
+Here’s a step-by-step guide on how to tea stain the stocking pieces:

 - A pot of water